 But artistic dialogues can also be combative and provocative, as in medieval flyting, the Dozens, and rap battles.
 Drawing on the works of others may result in appropriation, pastiche, parody or plagiarism.
 Historically, collaboration can be problematic or even dangerous: during wartime it became a dirty word, the opposite of resistance.
 In our increasingly polarised ideological landscape, is political compromise achievable, or even desirable?

 For issue 29 of FORUM we seek submissions from a range of disciplines which engage with concepts of co-creation, collaboration, co-authorship and cooperation.
 Submissions may relate to, but are not limited to:

 - Knowledge exchange in and between universities and learned societies

 - Citation, allusion, palimpsests, sampling, satire, pastiche and parody

 FORUM is a peer-reviewed journal for postgraduate students working in culture and the arts.
 Authors must be current postgraduate students, or must have completed their postgraduate degree no more than three years ago.
 Formatted according to MLA guidelines, papers must be between 3000 and 5000 words in length, and book reviews around 1,250 words.
 FORUM also considers multimedia or alternative presentations for publication.

-Please e-mail your article, a short abstract, and your academic CV in separate, clearly labelled .doc(x) files to email@example.com or submit online at forumjournal.org by 1 October, 2019.
+Please e-mail your article or book review, a short abstract, and your academic CV in separate, clearly labelled .doc(x) files to email@example.com or submit online at forumjournal.org by 1 October, 2019.
 All eligible articles will be peer reviewed prior to publication.
-Only one submission per author per issue is permitted.Read more about CfP Issue 28: Walls
+Only one submission per author per issue is permitted.Read more about CfP Issue 29: Co-creation and collaboration